h3xitsec/h3xrecon/README.md

 pip install git+https://github.com/h3xitsec/h3xrecon-cli.git
 ```

-For more information on the commands, please refer to the [CLI Documentation](docs/cli.md).
+For more information on the commands, please refer to the [Client Documentation](docs/client.md).

 ### 5. Scaling the workers